JANUARY

 International Day of Non-Violence

 International Day of Non-Violence is held on October 2nd of each year.
 The purpose of the day is to promote non-violent resolutions to problems and to put a stop to all forms of violence, including war, terrorism, domestic violence and gun violence.
-Each year, the United Nations sponsors outreaches around the world to raise awareness about violence.
+Each year, the United Nations sponsors events around the world to raise awareness about violence.

 World Habitat Day (A/RES/40/202 A)